slee502/AnimalCrossing_Villager_Popularity/README.md

 **Category 3: Visualize/Present Your Data:**
 - Make matplotlib or seaborn (or another plotting library) visualizations to display your data.
+- Make a Tableau dashboard to display your data.

 **Category 4: Best Practices:**
 - Utilize a virtual environment and include instructions in your README on how the user should set one up.
 - List dependencies in a requirement.txt file.